 CRCC ensures the adequacy of financial resources in the event of default by conducting daily stress tests.
-At the end of the session, it calculates the risk under stress scenarios for all the Clearing Members participating in each Segment, then this Risk is compared against the total Individual Guarantees and, if there are any, Extraordinary Guarantees posted by each Member, and the Default Fund of the Segment in which the Member participates.
-Finally, if the risk under stress exceeds the total of the collateral deposited, CRCC makes an adjustment for the difference demanding the collateral that should be posted as Individual Guarantees from the corresponding Members, which will be effective in the settlement session on the following business day to guarantee that it has sufficient funded financial resources to cover the default of the two (2) largest Clearing Members.
+At the end of the session, it calculates the risk under stress scenarios for all the Clearing Members and its subsidiaries participating in each Segment, then this Risk is compared against the total Individual Guarantees and, if there are any, Extraordinary Guarantees posted by each Member, and the Default Fund of the Segment in which the Member participates.
+Finally, if the risk under stress exceeds the total of the collateral deposited, CRCC makes an adjustment for the difference demanding the collateral that should be posted as Individual Guarantees from the corresponding Members, which will be effective in the settlement session on the following business day to guarantee that it has sufficient funded financial resources to cover the default of the two (2) Clearing Members and its subsidiaries with the largest exposure.